Chealion/chealion-old/README.markdown

 				and send it to Growl.
 Great for when I have more tabs open then I can count. (eg. the >> appears in Safari)

+	ChromiumUpdater
+		chromium.sh
+			Shell Script that retrieves the latest version of Chromium and installs.

 	Custom
 		Rumpus